SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/stepper/index.md

 You can use the `precision` property to restrict how many decimal places are shown.
 The entered value is rounded if needed.
 A precision of `2` means that only two decimal places are allowed, e.g. `1.00`.
 To only allow "full" numbers, set the precision to `0`.
 A negative value can also be used to specify the places of the integer part so e.g. `precision="-1"` only allows multiples of 10, `precision="-2"` multiples of 100 and so on.

+The `stepSize` must be compatible with the defined precision.

 :component-example{name="Precision" layout="grow"}

 ### Formatting